HermesBonilla/ShellHacks2020/README.md

 Welcome to our Neural Network Workshop at ShellHacks 2020!

 ## DeRes Script
-  - To run the script to create a dersolution face dataset
+  - To run the script to create a dersolution face dataset (Not used in this workshop, but useful anyhow!)

 ## Resources